Rakeshmalviya88/Rakeshmalviya88/README.md

 **Research Intern At DRDO**

-Worked on an **EEG-based Machine Learning project** involving synthetic EEG data generation using **Conditional WGAN-GP** and downstream classification for motor-imagery BCI.
+Worked on an **EEG-based Machine Learning project** involving synthetic EEG data generation using **Conditional WGAN-GP** and classification of BCI motor-imagery EEG signals.

 ---